 Illinois has state-rail plan that could help change that—in theory.
 Unfortunately, it’s just a list of disconnected projects.
 They aren’t integrated into a true plan.
 And they aren’t coordinated for maximum impact.

 Its time to change that.
-Illinois needs a rail plan organized around a compelling vision:
+Illinois needs a rail plan designed to connect the entire state.

 The number of daily departures increases as you get closer to Chicago.
 Every 15-minutes in Cook County, Every 2-hours downstate.